castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 columns, so we want a count of unique posts.id values per user.
 The `group_by` attribute outputs the `GROUP BY` clause.

+This example also features the `+columns` attribute for adding more `SELECT` columns in addition to the existing set from the chosen ResultSource.

 NB: The SQL standard says that GROUP BY should include all the queried (`SELECT`ed) columns which are not being aggregated.
 Some databases enforce this, some, such as MySQL, do not by default.